 If you do feed your dog a potato, it should be baked or boiled, with nothing added to it.
-Potatoes fried in oil, such as french fries or potato chips, or potatoes with butter or salt added to them are not healthy for dogs.
-If your canine companion has diabetes, he should not be given potatoes because they can cause blood sugar spikes.
+Potatoes fried in oil, such as French fries or potato chips, or potatoes with butter or salt added to them are not healthy for dogs.
+If your canine companion has diabetes, they should not be given potatoes, which can cause blood sugar spikes.

 A dog’s body is designed to get most of its nutrients from animal protein, so if you decide to feed your pup baked or boiled potatoes, it should be done in moderation.
 Giving a dog too many carbohydrates can result in obesity or other health problems.

 Sweet potatoes are a healthier option than white potatoes because they are much more nutritious.
 They contain vitamin A, vitamin C, vitamin B6, calcium, potassium, magnesium, and iron, among other nutrients.